refaktor/rye/planing.md

 rye . --do 'init'                    # TODO runs main.rye and function init rye --do 'print 123 + 123' --quit    # TODO
 ```

-### Command interactive mode

-Load and do file and go to console after it (line cont, but any file, not saved state)

 ## Random ideas